mriise/fast_rsync/README.md

 3. Host B attempts to `apply` the delta to `foo_B`.
 The resulting data is _probably_ (\*) equal to `foo_A`.

-(\*) Note the caveat. `fast_rsync` signatures use the insecure MD4 algorithm.
+(\*) Note the caveat. `fast_rsync` can use the insecure MD4 algorithm.
-Therefore, you should not trust that `diff` will produce a correct delta.
-You must always verify the integrity of the output of `apply` using some other mechanism, such as a cryptographic hash function like SHA-256.
+Therefore, you should not always trust that `diff` will produce a correct delta.
+You must always verify the integrity of the output of `apply` using some other mechanism, such as a cryptographic hash function like SHA-256 or by using blake2 signatures.

 ## Benchmarks
 These were taken on a noisy laptop with a `Intel(R) Core(TM) i7-6820HQ CPU @